sohaamir/sohaamir_second.github.io/_pages/about.md

 ![Brain GIF](/images/my_brain.gif){: .align-right width="300px"}
 🏛️ I am a first year [MRC Advanced Interdisciplinary Methods (AIM) DTP](https://more.bham.ac.uk/mrc-aim/) PhD student based at the [Centre for Human Brain Health (CHBH)](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx), University of Birmingham.

-🧠 My research interests involve using a combination of behavioural tasks, computational modelling and neuroimaging to both understand social decision-making and to inform precision-based treatment of mental health disorders.
+🧠 My research interests involve using a combination of behavioural tasks, computational modelling and neuroimaging to understand social decision-making, and using this knowledge to inform the precision-based treatment of mental health disorders.

 Reflecting this, my PhD aims to use these methods to identify the neurocomputational mechanisms and associated brain regions affecting learning in social anxiety, and in a novel initiative, attempt to alleviate these changes using an mobile app-based cognitive therapy program.
-I am supervised by [Dr Lei Zhang](https://lei-zhang.net/about/) and [Dr Patricia Lockwood](https://www.birmingham.ac.uk/staff/profiles/psychology/lockwood-patricia.aspx) (Birmingham), [Professor Mark Haselgrove](https://www.nottingham.ac.uk/psychology/people/mark.haselgrove) (Nottingham) and [Dr Jessica McFadyen](https://jjmcfadyen.github.io/) (Alena).
+I am supervised by [Dr Lei Zhang](https://lei-zhang.net/) and [Dr Patricia Lockwood](https://www.birmingham.ac.uk/staff/profiles/psychology/lockwood-patricia.aspx) (Birmingham), [Professor Mark Haselgrove](https://www.nottingham.ac.uk/psychology/people/mark.haselgrove) (Nottingham) and [Dr Jessica McFadyen](https://jjmcfadyen.github.io/) (Alena).

 🌍 🏳️‍🌈 🌐 I am also passionate about facilitating inclusivity and diversity in academia, as well as promoting open and reproducible science.